What is Horner's Syndrome?

 In addition, they may perform a series of tests to confirm a positive diagnosis and identify the site of nerve damage.

-Test to Confirm Horner Syndrome
+Tests to Confirm Horner Syndrome

 Tests may include:

-0.5% or 1% solution is applied to both eyes to confirm a Horner’s syndrome diagnosis.
+A solution is applied to both eyes to confirm a Horner’s syndrome diagnosis.
 The affected side will respond with dilated pupils and elevation of the eyelid.
 Meanwhile, the healthy eye will not respond or experience mild miosis.

 Tests to Identify the Site of Nerve Damage